yeswanth/react-native-dynamic-tab-view/README.md

 - Dynamic tab data that is updated after an API call
 - Non-zero default tab support

+### Yet to come
+- TabView content scroll has been disabled (till I add support for the header scrolling smoothly with that of the body)
+- Animations and positing of headers

 ## How to use
 Simply `yarn install @walkin-frontend/react-native-dynamic-tab-view`